oleks/git-cli-qsg/README.md

 directory.
 If you are joining an existing project, the first thing to do is to "clone" the repository from some host to your own machine.

-To clone a Git repository you are best off with its Git-URL (there are also HTTP URLs, but these are considered clumsy).
-If you are familiar with SSH and `scp` (secure copy), you might recognize the Git-URL format.
+To clone a Git repository you are best off with its Git URL (there are also HTTP URLs, but these are considered clumsy).
+If you are familiar with SSH and `scp` (secure copy), you might recognize the Git URL format.
 This is because under the covers, Git performs a secure copy of files, from the given host, to your machine.